ezratturner/PlaylistApplication/README.md

 ## Further Analysis
-Overall Risk Analysis:
-From revisiting the risk analysis,
-(using the framework core in memory rather than creating an interface) (reaching out for help)
-Using more time-efficient methods (framework core in memory, nuget package)

-Known Issues:
+Overall Risk Analysis: From revisiting the risk analysis, time estimations were inaccurate in the project plan, I needed more time allocated for development, testing, reaching out for support and understanding each aspect of the project.

-Not testing the songs controller because it was time consuming.
+Known Issues: Not testing the songs controller because it was time consuming.
+Didn't create a CI/CD pipeline as there was an authorisation error when running the Yaml pipeline.
-Didn't create a CI/CD pipeline - quthorisation error when running the Yaml pipeline Found a bug from the testing, passing in CreatedAt as a different value in the binding model compared to DateTime.Now (recording the time now).
-Showing differences in time.
-Limited time to do repo patterns so I sought help and we did it like this
+Found a bug from the testing, passing in CreatedAt as a different value in the binding model compared to DateTime.Now whic showed differences in time.
+Limited time to do repository patterns so I sought help from my career advisor when the trainers were occcupied and we decided to use a more time-efficient method for testing - installing a Nuget Package (FrameworkCoreIn Memory) rather than creating an interface.

-Future Implementation:
-Creating a yaml pipeline
+Future Implementation: Adding additional tables, such as adding albums to playlists.
+Create a yaml pipeline for the project.
+Use the repository patterns and interfaces for testing.
-Think about where the CreatedAt function will be set, the binding model or the create controller? (note) Using the repository pattern, bu
+Think about where the CreatedAt function will be set, the binding model or the create controller? (note)

 ## Licensing and Copyright
 © Ezra Turner, QA Limited, Avanade